MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 For information on how to deploy and access Azure NetApp Files volumes, see [Azure NetApp Files documentation][Azure NetApp Files documentation].

-Also keep these specific points in mind:
+Also keep these points in mind:

 - Consider the database size:

   - For small databases, you can deploy database and log files into a single volume.
 Such simplified configurations are easy to manage.
   - For large databases, it can be more efficient to configure multiple volumes.
 You can also use a [manual Quality of Service (QoS) capacity pool][Manual QoS volume quota and throughput].
 This type of pool provides more granular control over performance requirements.

 - Install SQL Server with SMB fileshare storage.
 SQL Server 2012 (11.x) and later versions support SMB file server as a storage option.
 Database engine user databases and system databases like Master, Model, MSDB, and TempDB provide that support.
-This consideration applies to SQL Server stand-alone and SQL Server failover cluster installations (FCI).
+This point applies to SQL Server stand-alone and SQL Server failover cluster installations (FCI).
 For more information, see [Install SQL Server with SMB fileshare storage][Install SQL Server with SMB fileshare storage].

-[Azure NetApp Files documentation]: https://docs.microsoft.com/en-us/azure/azure-netapp-files/

 ## Pricing